Bareola21/TestRepo/README.md

 # TestRepo
-This is a practise reporsitory needed for my coursera class.
+A practise repo for Coursera Class.